 Using an anatomical metaphor, programmability could be seen as the bone around which innovation in the form of muscles develops and finally gives way to the UX in the form of the skin.
 It’s the bones or the core that should be strong.
 Similarly, it is programmability that should form the base above which the infrastructure of innovation and user experience should be built.

 The primary component of bone-deep innovation is optimizing the potential of APIs.
-There is a big difference between ad-hoc APIs and having a well-planned and well-managed set of APIs that partners–internal and external–can leverage to reuse, evolve, and scale their capabilities.
+There is a big difference between ad-hoc APIs and having a well-planned and well-managed set of APIs that partners--internal and external--can leverage to reuse, evolve, and scale their capabilities.
 Building ad-hoc APIs just for the sake of it doesn’t refresh the backend processes.
 It only improves the UX momentarily but does not make it sustainable or ties it back to a programmable tech DNA.
 To enhance APIs, one needs to identify what kind of APIs are needed based on business objectives, how much will they be regulated, what each API would do, and finally deploy them.
 The API program is not a one-off process, but an agile model.
 One needs to constantly monitor it through management tools to regulate access if required and use them at scale.

-According to ProgrammableWeb, API adoption has surged more than three times–from about 5,000 APIs in 2012 to 17,000 in 2017–with social and financial sectors being among the most popular API adopters.
+According to ProgrammableWeb, API adoption has surged more than three times--from about 5,000 APIs in 2012 to 17,000 in 2017--with social and financial sectors being among the most popular API adopters.
 Enterprises are increasingly recognizing the benefits of APIs in decreasing effort to scale business, increasing access to solutions, and providing customizations.
 While Salesforce generates 50% of its revenues via APIs, eBay’s figures stand at 60% and Expedia, a whopping 90%.
 IBM has earmarked $1bn for the commercial use of its AI Watson via APIs.

 In contrast, look at Blockbuster which was a powerhouse in the world of video rentals in the 1990s.
-It boasted over 8,000 stores at one point of time.
-However, with limited commercial data in the digital domain and lack of proper technological shift, it had to shut shop in 2013.
+It boasted over 8,000 stores at one point in time.
+However, with limited commercial data in the digital domain and a lack of proper technological shift, it had to shut shop in 2013.
 In the same year, BBC’s doomed Digital Media Initiative had the company write off GBP100mn worth of assets and sack its CTO.
-An audit by PwC highlighted that BBC assumed that digital transformation was all about solving technological problems while failing to realize that a cultural, behavioural, and capability shift was also required.
+An audit by PwC highlighted that BBC assumed that digital transformation was all about solving technological problems while failing to realize that a cultural, behavioral, and capability shift was also required.
 In 2016, BBC announced another digital transformation initiative pegged at GBP289mn.
 This year, it has entered into a five-year contract with Atos to provide technology services.
 The new contract results in the reduction of costs by one-third.

 On another level, WeChat is an aggregator of microapps and that is what makes it so programmable.
 One can chat on it, book a cab, transfer money, and even order a burger.
 Microapps also leverage the power of APIs and are one of the precursors of bone-deep innovation.

 The idea is to shift fast.
-According to the Progress Global Survey 2016, 86% enterprise decision makers feel they have a time of two years to either digitally transform or concede financial losses.
-Thankfully, based on the Global Digital IQ survey by PwC 2015, 53% companies have a transformation blueprint that includes IT as well as business shifts.
+According to the Progress Global Survey 2016, 86% of enterprise decision makers feel they have a time of two years to either digitally transform or concede financial losses.
+Thankfully, based on the Global Digital IQ survey by PwC 2015, 53% of companies have a transformation blueprint that includes IT as well as business shifts.
 The transformation should take into account business capabilities and processes as well as digital and IT components.

 Real innovation is beckoning.
 Are you listening?